1894 (23rd June)

 .
 The tour led to rumours that Edward was a Nazi sympathiser.

-Edward recorded a radio broadcast where he called for peace.
+The Duke of Windsor recorded a radio broadcast where he called for peace.
 The BBC refused to broadcast it though it was broadcast in other countries.
 The broadcast led to further accusations of Edward being pro appeasing Hitler.

 The German ambassador in the Hague claimed that Edward had leaked allied plans for the defence of Belgium.
 The claim was denied by Edward.